SnehilSharma31/OIBSIP/Task 3 - Temperature Converter/README.md

 The Apache-2.0 License is a permissive open-source license that allows you to use, modify, and distribute this software in both commercial and non-commercial projects.
 It also provides an express grant of patent rights.

-For detailed terms and conditions, please see the <href="https://www.apache.org/licenses/LICENSE-2.0>Apache-2.0 License.
+For detailed terms and conditions, please see the <a href="https://www.apache.org/licenses/LICENSE-2.0">Apache-2.0 License.

 <!-- --------------------------------------------------------------------------------------------------------------------------------------------------------- -->